University of Maryland, College Park, 2004

 Areas of Practice

-Originally from Pittsburgh, Pennsylvania, Ms. Ross earned her Bachelor of Arts in English Language and Literature, manga cum laude, from the University of Maryland, College Park in 2004, and her J.D., cum laude, in 2007 from the University of Baltimore School of Law.
+Originally from Pittsburgh, Pennsylvania, Ms. Ross earned her Bachelor of Arts in English Language and Literature, summa cum laude, from the University of Maryland, College Park in 2004, and her J.D., cum laude, in 2007 from the University of Baltimore School of Law.
 She is admitted to practice law in the bar of Maryland and is pending acceptance into the bar of the District of Columbia.

-Before joining Freidman, Framme & Thursh, Ms. Ross was an associate attorney at Davitt, Lalley, Dey & McHale where she practiced in the area of consumer protection.
+Before joining Freidman, Framme & Thrush, Ms. Ross was an associate attorney at Davitt, Lalley, Dey & McHale where she practiced in the area of consumer protection.
 Prior, Ms. Ross practiced in the area of criminal litigation for thirteen years as a Senior Assistant State’s Attorney for the Wicomico County State’s Attorney’s Office.
 Ms. Ross began her legal career practicing as a Rule 4 Attorney for the University of Baltimore Family Law Clinic, where she represented low income families with issues such as custody, divorce, domestic violence, and related issues.
 In 2007, Ms. Ross was a judicial law clerk for the Hon.
 Kathleen L. Beckstead, where she assisted in preparation for a variety of cases, including criminal felony, misdemeanor, civil, domestic, and juvenile matters.

 After completion of her clerkship in 2007, Ms. Ross accepted a position at the Office of the State’s Attorney for Wicomico County.
 From 2012-2020, she was assigned exclusively to the Salisbury City Police Department’s Criminal Investigation Division, prosecuting major criminal cases arising from the jurisdiction of Salisbury City, Maryland.
 Additionally, from 2015 until 2020, Ms. Ross worked with the Department of Homeland Security on multi-jurisdiction trafficking cases, both within the State and Federal jurisdictions.
 During that time Ms. Ross was also the supervising attorney for her division.